learn-co-curriculum/reading-ios-nestedDataStructures/README.md

 NSString *schoolZip = venue[@"Location"][@"Zip"];
 ```

-Above we can see how to nest the creation of NSDictionary literals and then retrieve data within a nested dictionary.
+Above we can see how to nest the creation of `NSDictionary` literals and then retrieve data within a nested `NSDictionary`.

-##Arrays
+##Nested `NSArray` objects

 ######Example
 ```